megpatakota/customer_data_analysis/PRESENTATION_SLIDES.md

 ---

+## SLIDE 22C: High-Level Statistics

+**Visual:** Scenario 2 Visual 8B - High-Level Statistics Dashboard

+**Data Used:** `df` (merged dataframe with all data) and `usage_live` (all finished LIVE samples)

+**Why This Data:**
+- Provides quick overview of platform scale
+- Shows proportion of live vs all activity
+- Helps understand overall usage patterns
+- Compares all data vs live successful runs

+**What We're Analyzing:**
+- Total Runs (All vs Live)
+- Unique Runs (All vs Live)
+- Total Samples (All vs Live)
+- Workflows (All vs Live)
+- Live percentage for each metric

+**Why This Matters:**
+- Shows overall platform scale and engagement
+- Reveals proportion of activity that is live vs all environments
+- Provides context for usage trend analysis
+- Helps understand customer's platform utilization

+---

-## SLIDE 22C: Weekly Usage Patterns
+## SLIDE 22C1: Weekly Usage Patterns

 **Visual:** Scenario 2 Visual 8 - Weekly Usage Patterns

-**Data Used:** `usage_live` - All samples from finished LIVE runs (regardless of QC status)
+**Data Used:** `df` (merged dataframe with all data) and `usage_live` (all finished LIVE samples)

 **Why This Data:**
 - Day-of-week patterns reveal weekly operational cycles
 - Shows if customer has consistent weekly schedules or irregular patterns
 - Helps identify business operational patterns (e.g., weekday vs weekend processing)
+- Compares all runs vs live runs to understand operational patterns
+- Separates run-level and sample-level patterns to understand both operational frequency and volume

 **What We're Analyzing:**
+- Extracts day of week from `START_TIME` (for runs) and `TIMESTAMP` (for samples)
+- Groups by day of week (Monday through Sunday)
+- For runs: Counts unique `RUN_ID` per day of week
+- For samples: Counts total samples per day of week
+- Orders days chronologically (Monday to Sunday) for proper visualization
+- Grouped bar chart comparing "All Runs" vs "Live Runs" side-by-side

+**What is the Data Set Up As:**
+- **Input:** `df` (all data) and `usage_live` (live successful runs)
-- Usage patterns by day of week
+- **For All Runs:** Deduplicates by `RUN_ID` from `df`, filters for `START_TIME.notna()`, groups by day of week
-- Weekly operational cycles
-- Business pattern identification
-- Number of production runs by day of week
+- **For Live Runs:** Deduplicates by `RUN_ID` from `usage_live`, filters for `START_TIME.notna()`, groups by day of week
-- Number of samples processed by day of week
+- **Output:** Two series - runs by day of week (All Runs vs Live Runs) in grouped bar chart format

 **Why This Matters:**
 - Identifies weekly operational cycles
 - Reveals if certain days have higher/lower usage
 - Shows business operational patterns
+- Comparison of all runs vs live runs shows operational scope
-- Consistent across days = regular operations
+- Consistent across all days = regular, 24/7 operations (good for platform engagement)
-- Higher on weekdays = business-hours focused operations
+- Higher on weekdays (Mon-Fri) = business-hours focused operations (typical corporate pattern)
-- Higher on weekends = 24/7 operations or special processing
+- Higher on weekends (Sat-Sun) = 24/7 operations or special weekend processing
-- Irregular patterns = ad-hoc or project-based usage
+- Irregular patterns = ad-hoc or project-based usage (may indicate inconsistent engagement)
+- Large difference between weekdays and weekends = business-hours focused (normal for many customers)
+- Similar weekday and weekend volumes = continuous operations (high engagement)

 ---